 The speed at which the filter attenuates is called the slope or gradient.
 Another point to raise now is that you will often see values on the filter knobs on analog synthesizers that have 12 dB or 24 dB per octave.
 That basically means that each time the frequency doubles, the filter attenuates by 12 dB or 24 dB everything at that frequency.
 These are also known as 2 pole or 4 pole filters, each pole represents 6 dB of attenuation.
 This is how analog circuits were built, the number of circuits being used by the filter to perform the task at hand.

 Most synthesizer manufacturers, and in the case of most analogue synthesizers, the term resonance is used most commonly.
 Other manufacturers of synthesizers, or software synthesizers, might call it emphasis or Q.

 Boosting the narrow band of frequencies at the cut-off point is called resonance.
 If you were to boost the resonance to the maximum, then the filter will begin to self oscillate.
 This means that it will generate an audible sine wave, more like whistling, even when receiving no input signal.

-In the video I show you how to create step sequences using Cubase’s stock Step Filter plugin.
+In Using a Step Sequencer to control Filter Cut-Off and Resonance video I show you how to create step sequences using Cubase’s stock Step Filter plugin.
 I explain exactly how this process works and run through countless sequence examples showing you what a dramatic effect one sequence can have on a filter let alone using two simultaneously.
-I run through different filter destinations and show you how to get the best out of your sequences, patterns and filter setups.
+I run through different filter destinations and show you how to get the best out of your sequences, patterns, and filter setups.